suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 and it is called ECDH-ES + AES-KW.
 An example is given in {{esdh-aesgcm-example}}.

-ECDH-ES + HKDF, another version of ES-DH algorithm which doesn't use AES Key Wrap can be also used for Content Key Distribution.
+There exists another version of ES-DH algorithm, namely ECDH-ES + HKDF, which does not use AES Key Wrap.
+It is not specified in this document.

 ### Deployment Options

-There are two deployment options with this approach.
-We assume that recipients are always configured with a device-unique public / private key pair.
+There are only two deployment options with this approach since we assume that recipients are always configured with a device-unique public / private key pair.

-- A sender wants to transmit a payload to multiple recipients.
-All recipients shall receive the same encrypted payload, i.e. the same CEK is used.
+- A sender wants to transmit a payload to multiple recipients and all recipients receive the same encrypted payload, i.e. the same CEK is used to encrypt the payload.
 One COSE\_recipient structure per recipient is used and it contains the CEK encrypted with the KEK.
 To generate the KEK each COSE\_recipient structure contains a COSE_recipient_inner structure to carry the sender's ephemeral key